What's up with bees?

 What can you do?

 Just found out about our incredible native bees and want to do something?
-Here are two ways to help conserve our native bees: First of all, the obvious.
-Plant bee-attractive flowers.
-For a great list of these, visit MRCC Valley Bees' Leaflet:
+Here are two ways to help conserve our native bees: First of all, plant bee-attractive flowers.

 Secondly, a great way to help Australia's solitary native bees is to build an insect hotel.
-The above link also has helpful information on solitary bee habitats.
 These can be as simple as a bundle of hollow reeds, or as complex as a mixture of habitats placed together in a house-shaped structure.
 You can purchase a handmade bee hotel from our shop.

 If you want to do even more to help our little native pollinators, you can also purchase a hive with 5, 000 bees!